icaoberg/falcon/README.rst

 `tabulate <https://pypi.python.org/pypi/tabulate>`__ to pretty print the results from the examples.

-In my humble opinion, he best way to run the examples is using `virtualenv <https://pypi.python.org/pypi/virtualenv>`__ -which is what I do for `travis <https://travis-ci.org/icaoberg/falcon>`__.
+In my humble opinion, the best way to run the examples is using `virtualenv <https://pypi.python.org/pypi/virtualenv>`__ -which is what I do for `travis <https://travis-ci.org/icaoberg/falcon>`__-.
 The next commands assume you have virtualenv available.

 ::

-    virtualenv falcon ---system-site-packages
+    virtualenv falcon --system-site-packages
     . ./falcon/bin/activate
     cd falcon
     mkdir src